Route Optimization Software: Complete Guide

 Offering fast fulfilment has been one of the cornerstones behind its success.
 Amazon was able to leverage other revenue to offer consumers what they always wanted: on-demand delivery.

-To achieve faster fulfilment, companies will need to rely on the agility and flexibility of their supply chains.
+To achieve faster fulfilment in 2025, companies will need to rely on the agility and flexibility of their supply chains.

 This is a significant departure from traditional delivery planning that favoured reliability and low cost.